leftyamos/amost.github.io/README.md

 ### Wheat Kernel Seeds Classification (Multi-Class)
 [Wheat Kernel Seeds](https://github.com/leftyamos/amost.github.io/blob/master/Seed_Multi_Class_Classification.ipynb) uses a dataset taken from UCI Machine Learning Repository where it is analyze and train using multiple machine learning models to classify different types of seeds.
 The dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/seeds).

+### Loan Prediction Classification (Binary-Class)
+This classification [problem](https://github.com/leftyamos/amost.github.io/blob/master/Loan_Prediction_Classification.ipynb) is to classified if an applicant is able to take a home loan based on several factors.
+The dataset can be found [here](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement).

 ### Big Mart Sales Prediction Problem (Regression)
 The [project](https://github.com/leftyamos/amost.github.io/blob/master/Big_Mart_Sales_Prediction.ipynb) is to build a predictive model and predict the sales of each product at a particular outlet with the dataset taken from [here](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/#ProblemStatement).
 The report contains an EDA and the ML models use to predict the sales.
 ML models used are Linear Regression, Ridge, Lasso, Decision Tree and Random Forest.